Captainlonate/not_plutotv_interview/README.md

 I spent the most time on the 'favorite' feature.

 Honesty:
-For the App, I did not need to google anything.
 For the Generator questions, I wanted to google yield*, but remained "honest", and did not, which will likely be reflected in the accuracy of my answer lol
 ```